peleiden/pelutils/README.md

 Easy to use logger which fit common needs.

 ## TickTock
-Simple time taker inspired by Matlab Tic and Toc.
+Simple time taker inspired by Matlab Tic, Toc.

+## DataStorage
+Mutation of dataclass that saves/loads its fields from disk